 The procedures include the hazards associated with the particular activity and actions to be taken, e.g. chemical spill.
 Also included in the procedures are useful photographs, e.g. where to take the sample, and computer control system screen outputs.
-Exclusion zones are used for potentially hazardous operations, e.g. barricading and signage for sodium cyanide transfers from a road tanker (as witnessed during the audit).
+Exclusion zones are used for potentially hazardous operations, e.g. barricading and signage for sodium cyanide transfers from a road tanker.

-The relevant Superintendents approve all changes.
+The relevant Superintendents approve all changes to the operating procedures.
 Operations personnel are included in the review process for modified procedures.